 Reason #10: You Might Save a Life One Day

-Knowing basic survival medicine might come in handy for others who are injured, when there’s no one else to help them.
+Knowing basic survival medicine might come in handy for others who are injured, when there’s no doctors around to help.

 Reason #11: You’ll Feel Less Bored and Lonely

 I see a lot of people, both young and old, who are bored out of their minds with not doing anything all day long (except maybe their jobs).
 Prepping is great because it gives you an endless list of “sub-hobbies” such as gardening, wilderness skills, fishing, and fitness… there’s just no way you can get bored.